 On April 18, 2007, the Board of Managers of OITRS, at the recommendation of the Board of Directors of Bimini Capital, approved the closure of OITRS' wholesale and conduit mortgage loan origination channels in the second quarter of 2007.
 Also, during the second and third quarters of 2007, substantially all of the operating assets of OITRS were sold.
-Therefore, all OITRS's assets are considered as held for sale, and OITRS is reported as a discontinued operation for all periods presented following applicable accounting standards.
+Therefore, all OITRS's assets are considered as held for sale, and OITRS is reported as a discontinued operation for all periods presented.
 Bimini Capital now operates in a single business segment.

-Bimini Capital has elected to be taxed as a real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended (the "Code").
+Bimini Capital has elected to be taxed as a REIT under the Internal Revenue Code of 1986, as amended (the "Code").
 As a REIT, Bimini Capital is generally not subject to federal income tax on its REIT taxable income provided that it distributes to its stockholders at least 90% of its REIT taxable income on an annual basis.
 OITRS has elected to be treated as a taxable REIT subsidiary and, as such, is subject to federal, state and local income taxation.
 In addition, the ability of OITRS to deduct interest paid or accrued to Bimini Capital for federal, state and local tax purposes is subject to certain limitations.

-As used in this document, discussions related to "Bimini Capital," the parent company, the registrant, and to real estate investment trust ("REIT") qualifying activities or the general management of Bimini Capital's portfolio of mortgage backed securities ("MBS") refer to "Bimini Capital Management, Inc." Further, discussions related to Bimini Capital's taxable REIT subsidiary or non-REIT eligible assets refer to OITRS and its consolidated subsidiaries.
+As used in this document, discussions related to "Bimini Capital," the parent company, the registrant, and to REIT qualifying activities or the general management of Bimini Capital's portfolio of mortgage-backed securities ("MBS") refer to "Bimini Capital Management, Inc." Further, discussions related to Bimini Capital's taxable REIT subsidiary or non-REIT eligible assets refer to OITRS and its consolidated subsidiaries.
 Discussions relating to the "Company" refer to the consolidated entity (the combination of Bimini Capital and OITRS).
-The assets and activities that are not REIT eligible, such as mortgage origination, acquisition and servicing activities, were formerly conducted by OITRS and are now reported as discontinued operations.
+The mortgage origination business, formerly conducted by OITRS is now designated as discontinued operations.